-The boy was thriteen and had seen enough people slumpted over a plow, or stilled after childbirth, enough drowned children to know the difference between the quick and the dead.
-What he believed he saw lying on the cot under a shiney red dress was alive.
-The boy never raised his eyes from the girl's face (except when Golden Gay said "I found that dress in the dresser and covered her with that.")
+The boy was thirteen and had seen enough people slumped over a plow, or stilled after childbirth, and enough drowned children to know the difference between the quick and the dead.
+What he believed he saw lying on the cot under a shiney green dress was alive.
+The boy never raised his eyes from the girl's face (except when Golden Gay said "I found that dress in there and covered her with it.")
 He glanced toward the second room and back at the man he believed was white.
 The boy lifted the sleeve of the dress and patted the slash on the girl's forehead.
+Her face was fire hot.
 The blood was dry as skin.

-"Water," He said and left the cabin.
-Golden Gray started to follow him but stood in the doorway unwilling to go foward or back.
+"Water," he said and left the cabin.
+Golden Gray started to follow him but stood in the doorway unable to go foward or back.
 The boy returned with a bucket of well water and an empty burlap sack.
 He dipped a cup into the water, dribbled some into her mouth.
 She neither swallowed nor stirred.